× Search

 What if I need assistance?

 With less than an hour after a major earthquake before a tsunami arrives, emergency services will not be able to get you out in time.
-The reality is that you’re on your own.
-The community’s best chance to survive a tsunami is to work together as a community.
-Make an evacuation plan with your neighbours, especially if you know they will need help getting to a safe area.
+Make sure you and your family know the evacuation route to your nearest safe location.
+Discuss evacuation with your neighbours, especially if you know they will need help getting to a safe location.
 If you live in a retirement village or gated community, make sure you know what the emergency plan is.

 Why do I need an emergency pack?

-Tsunami can arrive in several waves over a long period of time.
-The first wave is not always the biggest.
-That is why you need your emergency pack.
-Pack anything you think you will need, like medicine and a water bottle.
-You should be prepared to wait for many hours before the water subsides.
+Tsunami can arrive in several waves over a long period of time, and this is why you need an emergency pack or grab bag.
+Include anything you think you will need, like medicine, food and a water bottle.
+You should be prepared to wait for several hours before the water subsides.

 Where can I view tsunami inundation maps?